Hostomice (Beroun District): Sights

 Hostomice has a unique town square, which belongs to the largest in the country.
 The main landmark of the town square is the Church of the Establishment of Saint Peter in Antioch.
 It is a late Baroque church with a later added tower and an Empire façade.
-Another landmarks of the town square are a Marian column and a statue of St. John of Nepomuk from 1871.
+Another landmarks of the town square are a Marian column and a statue of Saint John of Nepomuk from 1871.

 The Church of the Assumption of the Virgin Mary in Bezdědice was first mentioned in 1343.
 It is originally a Gothic building, which was rebuilt in the Baroque style after a fire in 1779.

 There is a Jewish cemetery with 160 preserved tombstones at the southwestern municipal border.